brenov/xr-cv19-diagnosis/README.md

 For all these cases, we tested with the remaining 800 original images.

+## What We Learned

+The dataset presents some irregularities, such as children's lungs only of NON-COVID cases, and the X-ray images were collected from different X-ray machines.
+These irregularities may affect badly the training and, consequently, the quality resulting model.

+Deep Learning approaches are very computationally expensive, and we needed a powerful machine to perform our experiments.
+Fortunately, we did not have a problem finding such a powerful machine.
+This machine was vital since we ran the first experiment with a gross error in our code.

+Besides, the error was that the path to augmented images was wrong.
+Therefore, in our first experiment, we trained the ResNet-50 only with the 3.200 original images.
+Still, the executions presented significantly different results for the same set of images.
+Then we could conclude that the random parameters may influence a lot of the resulting model.
+However, this could have occurred due to the small dataset we used (a subset of the original one).

 ## References

 [1] M.E.H.
 Chowdhury, T. Rahman, A. Khandakar, R. Mazhar, M.A.
 Kadir, Z.B.
 Mahbub, K.R.
 Islam, M.S.
 Khan, A. Iqbal, N. Al-Emadi, M.B.I.
 Reaz, M. T. Islam, “Can AI help in screening Viral and COVID-19 pneumonia?”
 IEEE Access, Vol. 8, 2020, pp. 132665 - 132676.
 Paper DOI: (https://doi.org/10.1109/ACCESS.2020.3010287).